Valdorff/rp-thoughts/2024_02_strategy/with_voter_share/readme_tier2.md

 - Base on _active governance_ (actually voting/delegating to someone that actually voted) rather just the potential to vote.

 ## Modeling
-[TODO] is this unchanged? need to think more.

-I like to have _some_ model of value available.

 I made a [spreadsheet](https://docs.google.com/spreadsheets/d/18cc6smtFn1dETLRuF1RPa4sF8Fx8uOPg41eJn3AaGAA/edit#gid=0) using one methodology and taking quick looks at a handful of scenarios.

+Note that this assumes that Buy+Burn and voter rev-share both accrue value equally well and efficiently.
+This might not be entirely the case.
+Eg, there may be tax inefficiency on rev-share, buy+burn may only loosely create demand, the set addressable market for voters might be smaller enough that it contributes less demand per return, etc. My belief is that a simple model is more useful than a highly complicated one in most cases, and in the document I compare with the previous overly simple model as well (which also ignored plenty of details).

-This is in the spreadsheet too, but I want to re-emphasize: this fundamental value ratio != price by a long shot.
+This is in the spreadsheet, but I want to re-emphasize this: fundamental value ratio != price by a long shot.
 See cell A24 for a whole lot of caveats 😛.
 Shoutout to @luominx, who made an earlier variant of this model for themselves and shared it with me.

 ## Stepping stones
 We are _currently_ struggling with NO supply.
 I suggest one of: